CentaurusInfra/global-resource-scheduler/docs/design-proposals/global-scheduler/ClusterControllerAndResourceCollectorCommunication.md

 Both Cluster Controller and Resource Collector should implement and support gRPC server and client interface.

 ## Protocol 1.
-ClusterController ResourceCollector
+ClusterController to ResourceCollector
 - Issue #74 - API for handling requests from ClusterController to ResourceCollector, and corresponding responses from ResourceCollector.
 - When a cluster is registered/unregistered, the ClusterController should relay/remove the cluster's registration information, such as the cluster's geolocation, to/from the resource collector through this API.
 The ResourceCollector, which implements this API, will save/remove the cluster's static information in its local cache so that the scheduling algorithm can use this info.
 If the response is failure, should retry maximum times (5 times).
 If it still fails, set the cluster status to unvailable and detach the cluster from the Home scheduler.
 - ClusterController triggers ResourceCollector to collect status of a registered cluster.
 To illustrate, when ClusterController registers a cluster and send the cluster information to ResourceCollector using this API,  ResourceCollects starts to collect status information of the cluster.